ScottSenffner/100-Days-of-Learning/log.md

 **Today's Progress**:
 Started a webscraping tutorial to scape a website.
 I want to be able to run it daily and email me the contents.
 It is under py_scripts/webscapy.py

+### Day 7: Jan.
+7, 2020

+**Today's Progress**:
+Going through documentation on BeautifulSoup online.
+I also dug up my Python for Everyone book and was reviewing it.
+I was also looking into some lean agile concepts from The Unicorn Project.

+### Day 8: Jan.
+8, 2020

+**Today's Progress**:
+I had the opportunity to finishing listening to the Unicorn Project.
+I have started to take notes on how to create more workflow were I work, currently.